yuap94/yuap94/experience.md

 _Jul 2016 – Jun 2017, Taipei, Taiwan_

 - The Center was inaugurated under the mandate of the Ministry of Education of Taiwan to spear ahead.
-- Designing Android based for the interface of signature cut on work piece in real time
+- Designing Android-based for the interface of signature cut on the workpiece in real-time
 - Transfer data from machine tools
 - Hosting foreign dignitaries